 When using MLCCs, the ESR is typically so low that the capacitive ripple may dominate.
-When this occurs, the output ripple will be approximately sinusoidal and 90° phase shifted from the switching action.
+When this occurs, the output ripple is approximately sinusoidal and 90° phase shifted from the switching action.

-Given the availability and quality of MLCCs and the expected output voltage of designs using the LM2735, there is really no need to review any other capacitor technologies.
+Given the availability and quality of MLCCs and the expected output voltage of designs using the LM2735-Q1, there is really no need to review any other capacitor technologies.
 Another benefit of ceramic capacitors is their ability to bypass high-frequency noise.
-A certain amount of switching edge noise will couple through parasitic capacitances in the inductor to the output.
-A ceramic capacitor will bypass this noise while a tantalum will not.
-Since the output capacitor is one of the two external components that control the stability of the regulator control loop, most applications will require a minimum at 4.7 $\mu$ F of output capacitance.
+A certain amount of switching edge noise couples through parasitic capacitances in the inductor to the output.
+A ceramic capacitor bypasses this noise while a tantalum does not.
+Since the output capacitor is one of the two external components that control the stability of the regulator control loop, most applications require a minimum at 4.7 μ F of output capacitance.
 Like the input capacitor, recommended multilayer ceramic capacitors are X7R or X5R.
 Again, verify actual capacitance at the desired operating voltage and temperature.